6.8 Buttercup squash

 Buttercup squash is one of New Zealand's major fresh vegetable export crops.
 In New Zealand, the main growing areas for buttercup squash are Gisborne and Hawke's Bay.

-In 2021/22 there were 26 growers, who produced a total of 65,789 tonnes on a planted area of 5,643 hectares.
+In the 2023/24 season there were 18 growers, who produced a total of 62,368 tonnes on a planted area of 4,000 hectares.
 Six packhouses and nine exporters are also involved in the buttercup squash industry.
-Production was impacted by difficult climatic conditions during the growing season.
-Exporters faced major difficulties arranging shipping to all the markets resulting in the loss of product.
+Production was impacted by difficult climatic conditions during the planting season, and the remnants of Cyclone Gabrielle’s effects in 2023.
+Again, exporters faced major difficulties with unstable shipping schedules.

 Buttercup squash is a prescribed product under the New Zealand Horticulture Export Authority.
 The New Zealand Buttercup Squash Council (NZBSC) represents the interests of buttercup squash growers, packhouses, and exporters.
 The NZBSC facilitates industry programmes to maximise value for stakeholders and has a role to identify and work with business partners and importers to develop exports.
 NZBSC identifies and seeks to build long-term relationships with in-market organisations that have a focus on the consumer, product quality and service and a desire to expand the New Zealand buttercup squash component of their business.